codenart/codenart.github.io/_posts/1-html/2017-07-27-html-2-images-links.md

 Just do the same thing as we've done in examples about [img tag](#simple "int"):

-- Put all your webpages in the same place.
+- Put all your webpages in the same folder.
 - In the [href](https://www.w3schools.com/tags/att_a_href.asp), just point to the document which you want to link to.